-A look at the main causes of unemployment – including: demand deficient, structural, frictional and real wage unemployment.
+A look at the main causes of unemployment – including demand deficient, structural, frictional and real wage unemployment.

-1. Frictional Unemployment:
+1. Frictional unemployment

 This is unemployment caused by the time people take to move between jobs, e.g. graduates or people changing jobs.
-There will always be some frictional unemployment in an economy because information isn’t perfect and it takes time to find work.
+There will always be some frictional unemployment in an economy because the information isn’t perfect and it takes time to find work.

-2. Structural Unemployment
+2. Structural unemployment

 This occurs due to a mismatch of skills in the labour market it can be caused by:

 - Occupational immobilities.
 This refers to the difficulties in learning new skills applicable to a new industry, and technological change, e.g. an unemployed farmer may struggle to find work in high tech industries.

 - Geographical immobilities.
 This refers to the difficulty in moving regions to get a job, e.g. there may be jobs in London, but it could be difficult to find suitable accommodation or schooling for their children.

 - Technological change.
 If there is the development of labour-saving technology in some industries, then there will be a fall in demand for some types of labour which have been replaced by machines.

 - Structural change in the economy.
 The decline of the coal mines due to a lack of competitiveness meant that many coal miners were unemployed.
 However, they found it difficult to get jobs in new industries such as computers.